Mike Greenwell: Personal life and death

-Greenwell's wife Tracy is a nurse, and they have two sons, both of whom Greenwell coached.
-Bo was drafted as an outfielder in the sixth round of the 2007 MLB Draft; he spent a total of eight years in the minor leagues, in the farm systems of the Cleveland Indians (2007–2013) and the Red Sox (2014).
-First baseman Garrett started at Santa Fe Community College in 2011 before transferring to Oral Roberts University in 2013.
-Greenwell is the uncle of Joey Terdoslavich, who played for the Atlanta Braves (2013–2015).
+Greenwell's wife Tracy was a nurse, and they had two sons, both of whom Greenwell coached.
+Bo was drafted as an outfielder in the sixth round of the 2007 MLB Draft; he spent eight years in the minor leagues in the farm systems of the Cleveland Indians (2007–2013) and the Red Sox (2014).
+First baseman Garrett started at Santa Fe College in 2011 before transferring to Oral Roberts University in 2013.
+Greenwell was the uncle of Joey Terdoslavich, who played for the Atlanta Braves (2013–2015).

+In mid-August 2025, Greenwell announced that he had been diagnosed with medullary thyroid cancer.
+He died two months later on October 9 at the age of 62.